 The Fix the Leaky Pipeline mentoring program offers two independent mentoring schemes for female doctoral students and postdocs.
 It aims to support young female scientists in the ETH Domain in their career development.
-From 2017 until 2019, the two proposed schemes will be run as pilot projects.
-The one-to-one mentoring is targeted at female doctoral students in their 3rd year or above and postdocs, while the peer mentoring is aimed at doctoral students and postdocs.
+The one-to-one mentoring is targeted at female doctoral students in their 3rd year or above and postdocs, while the peer mentoring is aimed at female and male doctoral students and postdocs.

 A mentoring relationship is based on mutual trust, respect and an open dialogue.
 All personal aspects discussed are strictly confidential.
 There should be no direct hierarchical dependence between a mentor and a mentee.

-In peer mentoring, persons who are nearly at the same stage of their careers (peers) constitute themselves as group and take a proactive attitude to share their knowledge and experiences, with punctual support from several more experienced mentors.
+In peer mentoring, persons who are nearly at the same stage of their careers (peers) constitute themselves as group and take a proactive attitude to share their knowledge and experiences, with selective support from several more experienced adviser.
 The goal of peer mentoring is to empower and support participants to actively develop their careers in academia or towards industry and to establish adequate networks.
-The mentors assist the group and help them in developing scientific and personal skills.
+The advisors assist the group and help them in developing scientific and personal skills.

 Watch testimonials from 2 peer-mentoring participants